vectordotdev/vector/docs/meta/conventions.md

 ### Guides

-Within the "Usage" category is a [Guides section](../usage/guides/).
+Within the "Usage" category is a [Guides section][docs.guides].
 Guides are not replacements for documentation on the topic they are covering, they are supplemental tutorials or walkthroughs.
-For example, monitoring is covered under the [Administration section](../usage/administration/), but we also offer a [Monitoring Guide](../usage/guides/monitoring.md) which provides a full walk through of setting up various monitoring components.
+For example, monitoring is covered under the [Administration section][docs.administration], but we should also offer a monitorig guide that provides a full walk through with specific integrations.

 ### Sources, Transforms, & Sinks

 #### Heading

 The heading must include the appropriate diagram highlighting the component with a succinct description of what the component does.
 It should mention the event types that it accepts.

 #### Section Hierarchy

 Source, transform, and sink pages must be structured to include the following section hierarchy.
 The root level represents an `h1`, children are `h2`, and so on:

 * **Example** - A configuration example that includes all options, [formatted appropriately](conventions.md#configuration-examples).
 * **Options** - A table representing the available options, [formatted appropriately](conventions.md#options).